getbubblenow/javicle/README.md

 Merge an audio asset into the audio track of a video asset.

 ### [overlay](src/test/resources/tests/test_overlay.jvc)
-Overlay one asset onto another.
+Overlay one video onto another.

 ### [remove-track](src/test/resources/tests/test_remove_track.jvc)
 Remove a track from a video asset.